-Epilepsy affects over 95, 000 Ontarians (80, 000 adults; 15, 000 children) and approximately 30% of those are deemed to be medically refractory, that is, they do not respond to treatment with two or more appropriately chosen anti-seizure medication within a reasonable period of time (Ontario Brain Institute, 2015)
+Epilepsy affects over 95, 000 Ontarians (80, 000 adults; 15, 000 children) and approximately 30% of those are deemed to be medically refractory, that is, they do not respond to treatment with two or more appropriately chosen anti-seizure medications within a reasonable period of time (Ontario Brain Institute, 2015).

 Although these facilities are available to perform epilepsy surgery, this service remains largely underutilized.
 The decision to have epilepsy surgery is obviously one that should be given careful consideration but it is also true that many are not aware that surgery is a treatment option or are plagued with myths and misconceptions about risks vs benefits.
 Others may not even be aware of the existence of these Regional Epilepsy Centres and the work they do.